“I ask you to judge me by the enemies I have made.” ~ Franklin D. Roosevelt

 Confusions about why we, in the US, eat cows while Hindus see cows as sacred.
 Why do we love dogs and cats, when dogs and cats are a source of food in parts of Asia, and even Switzerland.
 How can our values change by simply spinning the globe 180 degrees?

 By holding onto that innocence, that “child’s mindset,” I’ve struggled.
 I’ve struggled to understand why we forsake our similarities as human beings.
-Why do we forsake our common values, instead investing the lives of our kids, or worse…each other’s kids, to perpetuate a world filled with judgement and division.
+Why do we forsake our common values, instead infecting the lives of our kids, or worse…each other’s kids, to perpetuate a world filled with judgement and division.
 This judgement, the judgement we’re taught, leads to divisiveness and isolation.

 Divisiveness leads to confusion and conflict, war, death, and heartache for those left in its wake.